sneshyba/pypchem/README.md

 	c.NbGrader.logfile = ‘/home/instructor/pchem/logfile.txt'
 	c.ClearSolutions.code_stub = {"python": "# Your code here \n"}

-Also set the the folder '/srv/nbgrader/exchange' to wide-open privileges.
+Also set the the folder '/srv/nbgrader/', '/srv/nbgrader/exchange', and '/srv/nbgrader/exchange/pchem', to wide-open privileges.

-Setting up nbgrader in a student’s account
+Setting up nbgrader in a student’s account.
+It seems that we only need one configuration file, .jupyter/nbgrader_config.py, containing

+	c = get_config()
+	c.CourseDirectory.course_id = “pchem”
+	c.Exchange.root = '/srv/nbgrader/exchange'

 After logging on as a student (not sure how much of this is essential); it’s useful to pack this into a script file, like addstudent_nbgrader, if there are a lot of students.

 	jupyter nbextension install --user --py nbgrader
 	jupyter nbextension enable nbgrader --user --py
-	jupyter serverextension enable --user --py nbgrader
 	jupyter nbextension disable --user create_assignment/main
 	jupyter nbextension disable --user formgrader/main --section=tree
 	jupyter nbextension disable --user course_list/main --section=tree
+	jupyter serverextension enable --user --py nbgrader
 	jupyter nbextension list

-Configuring python -- using "sudo" imports for all users (I think)
+Configuring python -- using "sudo" imports for all users

 	sudo python -m pip install numpy
 	sudo python -m pip install scipy